-review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)
+review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)

-Screen time is free time sent in front of screens - like televisions, video games, and the internet.
-It is possible to get enough physical activity and still engage in an unhealthy amount of screen time - so find other fun ways to spend your free time with friends and family!
+Recreational screen time is free time spent in front of screens - like televisions, video games, and the internet.
+It is possible to get enough physical activity and still engage in an unhealthy amount of screen time - so find other fun ways to spend your free time!

-- Turn off televisions and put away cell phones during meals and enjoy spending time with friends or family. - Work with your family or friends to identify a variety of enjoyable activities that do not involve screens.
-Encourage these activities during leisure time and serve as a role model. - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make.
+- Turn off televisions and put away cell phones during meals and enjoy spending time with others. - Try to identify a variety of activities that you enjoy that do not involve screens.
+Invite others to join you! - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make.